Abdulgafaar/simple-webserver/README.md

 # Set the backend configuration
 I used S3 for backend state and Dynamodb for the stateLock so this can be commented out and set to local or a nuw backend state
+Also a keypair needs to generated and place the public on the keypair resources block.

+ensure to be at the root of the project then follow the steps below
 # Initialize the Terraform
 -- terraform init